 Remind them to take care of themselves

-Because too much stress can affect our health, it’s important to keep their body and mind healthy even during stressful times.
-Here are some simple, yet effective ways to cope with stress:
+Because too much stress can affect our health, it’s especially important that children keep their bodies and minds healthy during stressful times.
+Here are some simple, yet effective ways to cope with stress on a daily basis.

 - Eating a diet full of fruits, vegetables and whole grains helps your kids grow up healthy and strong, but it also keeps them alert throughout the day and steadies their mood.
-Avoid junk food like chips, candy and soda, and limit caffeine — all of which harm their ability to reduce stress.
+Avoid junk food like chips, candy and soda, and limit caffeine.
+All of these harm the ability to reduce stress.

-- Getting enough sleep and not staying up late will help your kids rest and refresh their minds and bodies, which is especially important if they’re experiencing stress.
-And, ask them about their pre-bedtime habits — your kids shouldn’t be on their phone or watch TV in bed, and should aim to avoid screens for at least 30 minutes before shutting their eyes.
+- Getting enough sleep will help your kids rest and refresh their minds and bodies which is important during stressful times.
+Children shouldn’t be on their phone or watch TV in bed and should aim to avoid screens for at least 30 minutes before shutting their eyes.

-- Limiting time on social media and news sites can help calm an anxious mind, especially for teens who find they constantly compare themselves to their peers or become easily overwhelmed by current events around the world.
+- Limiting time on social media and news sites can help calm an anxious mind, especially for teens who may compare themselves to their peers or become overwhelmed by current events around the world.

 Help them form a positive outlook

-Dwelling on negative feelings or thoughts can create a never-ending cycle of stress.
-On the other side, being able to see the positives — no matter the situation — will help your kids build resilience.
-Ask them to think of a few things they’re grateful for at the end of each day, which will help put any problems they’re facing into perspective.
+Dwelling on negative feelings and thoughts can create a never-ending cycle of stress.
+On the other hand, being able to see the positives — no matter the situation — can help your kids build resilience.
+Ask them to think of a few things they’re grateful for at the end of each day.
+This should help put any problems they’re facing into perspective.

 Take a deep breath

 This one is for you, too!
-Deep breathing is a fast way to calm your body and mind when you’re stressed and can help both you and your kids if moods are low and tensions are high.
-Sit or lie down somewhere away from distractions or interruptions.
-Inhale slowly for four or five seconds, then exhale slowly for the same amount of time.
+Deep breathing is an efficient way to calm your body and mind when you’re stressed.
+It can help you and your kids if moods are low and tensions are high.
+Sit or lie down somewhere away from distractions and interruptions.
+Inhale slowly for four to five seconds, then exhale slowly for the same amount of time.
 Do this a few times whenever you need to relax and clear your head.

 Watch for signs of depression and anxiety

 It’s easy to write off your teen’s bad mood as normal — especially if you know they’re stressed out or going through a tough time.
 But, sometimes, their behavior can clue you in to the state of their mental health.
-Look for the following signs and symptoms of depression and anxiety:
+Some signs and symptoms of depression and anxiety include:

-- Acting angry or irritable, or lashing out inappropriately
+- Acting angry, irritable or lashing out inappropriately.